ElodieFaivre/ElodieFaivre/README.md

 ##  I'm Elodie, a javascript fulllstack web developper 😄

 ## About me  💬
-I like logic and organization I found in web developpement.

-I can always learn new things, and every day is interesting.

 You can contact me on
 <a href="https://www.linkedin.com/in/elodie-faivre-15b33968/" > Linkedin </a>